Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Obstructions and embedding constructions

 An immediate corollary of Theorem \ref{Hant} is that the only lens space that admits a smooth embedding into $S^4$ is $S^3$.
+Our convention is that a lens space is a manifold quotient of $S^3$ by a group of isometries, so we exclude $S^1 \times S^2$.
 Kawauchi and Kojima call torsion linking forms which have such a splitting `hyperbolic' \cite{KK}.
 Kawauchi and Kojima's test for hyperbolicity of the torsion linking form has been implemented by the author in the freely-available open-source software package `Regina' \cite{BBurton}.

 As stated in the abstract, there are only $149$ manifolds in the census with hyperbolic torsion linking forms, and they are listed in Sections \ref{embeddable_man}, \ref{emb_htpy}, \ref{nonembeddable_man} and \ref{unknown_embeddable_man}.
 Since the hyperbolicity computation plays a significant role in this paper, a sketch of the algorithm is given in Section \ref{hyperbolicity}.